-It’s PLL All-Star Weekend, so I thought it would be fun to look at some of the best lacrosse players of years past.
+With the PLL season finished and colleges knee deep in fall ball, we figured now is as good a time as any to dive into the vault and look at some legends of the game.
 While lax fans today are familiar with the Powells, the Gaits, Tom Schreiber, and Rob Pannell, there’s a large number of former players who would be phenomenal in the modern game.
 Their abilities and contributions to the sport transcend time.
-This would have been a tremendous group to see play professional lacrosse.
+This would have been a tremendous group to see play professional field lacrosse.

 With the rich history of the game, it’s impossible to include every great player on this list.
 But if anything, this can get the wheels turning and help you create you own collection of Lacrosse All Stars (*wink, wink*).

-None of these players ever played in the MLL (began in 2001) nor the PLL (began in 2019).
-That was the criteria I stuck to when putting together my all-star list with the best lacrosse players.
+These players played briefly or not at all in the MLL (began in 2001) nor the PLL (began in 2019).
+That was the criteria we stuck to when putting together our all-star list with the best lacrosse players.

 Best Lacrosse Players Who Never Played MLL or PLL

 Back in the day, the NCAA had a rule that freshman couldn’t play varsity.
 That was the only thing that kept Eamon from being a four-time All-American.
 More than anything, people have always spoken to his tenacity and competitiveness as something that separated him from the rest of his peers.